 Technological innovations spread much easier than social innovations.
 For instance, nearly everyone who can afford it owns a smartphone.
 That took only ten years.
 History and culture play a huge role in how countries came to handle social issues.
 Development aid can only be successful when those who receive it are capable and willing to work with new ways of thinking.
 So if a certain country is planning to copy an idea from another country, it may be good to think of how the solution fits within existing customs and beliefs within the country itself, or how those customs and beliefs can be altered.

 Developed countries like the Netherlands may also benefit from development aid.
 For instance, the Dutch police have difficulties solving crime for decades.
 In 2002 the University of Nijmegen compared the police performance of the Netherlands and Nordrhein-Westfalen, a German state that is comparable to the Netherlands with regard to the number of inhabitants and the number of crimes committed.
-The research showed that the Dutch police only solved around 20% of the reported crime while the German police solved around 50%.
-In 2016 this issue still persists.
+The research showed that the Dutch police only solved around 20% of the reported crime while the German police solved around 50%.1 In 2016 this issue still persists.2

 As of 2007 registered crime rates in the Netherlands went down.
 Dutch prisons are underutilised while Belgium and Norway were renting excess Dutch prison space.
 Government bureaucrats are eager to frame this positively but the question remains why so much crime remains unsolved.
-Police officers also believe that incentives to under-report crime are built into the system so that the statistics aren’t reliable.
-As a consequence many citizens don’t bother to report small crimes as they feel that the police won’t take action.
+Police officers believe that incentives to under-report crime are built into the system so that the statistics aren’t reliable.3 As a consequence many citizens don’t bother to report small crimes as they feel that the police won’t take action.
 This makes the statistics appear even better.

 Perhaps it is time for a different approach.
 Why not let the Germans help to improve crime detection?
 That may be easier said than done.
 It affects politics, police organisation as well as police culture.
 The German police have more crime detectives than the Dutch.
 Political choices determine police force priorities and these differ in the Netherlands and Germany.
-Still, it may well be that the Dutch police and politicians can learn a lot from Germany.
+Still, it may be that the Dutch police and politicians can learn from Germany.
 After all, solving crime is one of the most important tasks of the police, and society may be safer when criminals are in prison rather than on the streets.

 Is it possible to have a free and equal society?
 The road to tyranny is often paved with good intentions.
 So can this question be asked?
 Or do we lack a proper vision?
 Perhaps there is a society that can show us the way.
 And even if the ideal isn’t attainable, it might still be something we could strive for.
 In the year 1142 five North American tribes, Mohawk, Onondaga, Oneida, Cayuga, and Seneca, formed a league that came to known as the Haudenosaunee, Iroquois or Five Nations.
 In 1722 a sixth tribe, Tuscarora, joined.
 The constitution of the league is known as The Great Law Of Peace.